Shankara – Before and After

 The world is Brahman

 The paradox of non-duality, often lost in modern neo-advaitism, is the third line.
 While many confuse non-duality with Self Realization, realizing Self or Atman is not realizing Brahman.
 True non-duality arises with the flowering of Brahman late in Unity.
-Only when Atman is recognized as of Brahman and even the subtle duality of existence is resolved does full non-duality arise.
+Only when Atman is recognized as Brahman and even the subtle duality of existence is resolved does full non-duality arise.

 Today, some aspects of Shankara’s teachings have become over-emphasized.
 Like that Maya means Illusion or that you have to be celibate to make spiritual progress.